sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

      * It expresses how decisions must unfold to give the government the incentive to confirm private sector expectations when the government chooses sequentially.

 .. note::
-      We occasionally hear confusions about the consequences of our two timing protocols and about recursive representations of government policies under them.
+      We occasionally hear confusions about the consequences of  recursive representations of government policies under our two timing protocols.
-      It is erroneous to regard a recursive representation of the Ramsey plan as in any way 'solving' a time-inconsistency problem.
+      It is incorrect to regard a recursive representation of the Ramsey plan as in any way 'solving a time-inconsistency problem'.
       On the contrary, the evolution of the auxiliary state variable that augments the authentic ones under our first timing protocol ought to be viewed as
       *expressing* the time-inconsistency of a Ramsey plan.
 Despite that, in literatures about practical monetary policy one sometimes hears interpretations that sell
-      Ramsey plans in settings where our sequential timing protocol more accurately characterizes decision making.
+      Ramsey plans in settings where our sequential timing protocol is the one that more accurately characterizes  decision making.
-      Please beware of discussions of credibility if you don't see recursive representations of policies with the complete list of state variables appearing in the :cite:`Chang1998` -like analysis that we present XXXXXX :ref:`sec:credible` below.
+      Please beware of discussions that toss around claims about  credibility if you don't also see recursive representations of policies with the complete list of state variables appearing
+      in the :cite:`Chang1998` -like analysis that we present XXXXXX :ref:`sec:credible` below.

 Competitive equilibrium
 =======================

-A representative competitive firm sells output :math:`q_t` for price :math:`p_t`, where market-wide output is :math:`Q_t`.
+A representative competitive firm sells output :math:`q_t` at price :math:`p_t`, where market-wide output is :math:`Q_t`.

 The market as a whole faces a downward sloping inverse demand function